Counterfactual harm

 Note there are other reasonable scenarios where Alice's actions would constitute harm.
-For example, if Alice was a clerk in a golf shop and Bob had pre-paid for a set of golf clubs.
-In this case, we would expect Alice to give Bob the clubs by default $P(A = 1)$, and her choosing not to---$\text{do}(A = 0)$---would cause harm to Bob.
+For example, if Alice was a clerk in a golf shop and Bob had pre-paid for a set of golf clubs, we could claim that `the clerk Alice harmed Bob by not giving him golf clubs'.
+In this case, we would expect Alice to give Bob the clubs by default (she has a ethical obligation to do so) and the harm query we want is the same as before but measured against a different baseline---the counterfactual world where Alice gives Bob clubs.
+In this case the action $A = 0$ causes harm to Bob.
+For example, if Bob's utility is $U(y) = y$ (i.e. 1 for clubs, 0 for no clubs), then the harm caused by Alice is $P(Y_{A = 1} = 1 \vert A = 0, Y = 0) = 1$.

-\textbf{Preemption Problem:} Alice shoots Bob.
-A moment later, a fireball would have hit Bob, killing him with certainty.
-Therefore, Alice's action does not cause bob to be worse off as he would have died regardless of her actions, and by the CCA Alice does not harm bob by shooting him.
-However, intuitively Alice harms Bob if she shoots him, regardless of what occurs later \citep{bradley2012doing}.
+\textbf{Preemption Problem:} Alice robs Bob of his golf clubs.
+A moment later, Eve would have robbed Bob of his clubs.
+Therefore, Alice's action does not cause Bob to be worse off as he would have lost his clubs regardless of her actions, and so by the CCA Alice does not harm Bob by robbing him.
+However, intuitively Alice harms Bob by robbing him, regardless of what occurs later \citep{bradley2012doing}.

-The preemption problem has a long history in the field of causality, and proposed solutions in actual causality (there referred to as the rock throwing problem) use causal modeling to avoid this apparent contradiction when using counterfactual contrastive methods for causal attribution \citep{halpern2016actual}.
-However, there are some issues with this approach---namely, the fact that one has to select certain contingencies that fix causal mechanisms in the counterfactual world, and it is not always clear which contingencies should be selected.
-While we note that the preemption problem as posed in \citep{bradley2012doing} can be resolved using the analysis in \citep{halpern2016actual}, our main argument is to point out that the preemption problem for harm can be resolved far more easily than the preemption problem for attribution (i.e. establishing actual cause).
-In fact, the mistake is to conflate establishing harm as establishing actual cause, the latter being a necessary but insufficient condition for the former.